 The City uses multiple strategies to enhance coordination between agencies.
-This included the allocation of General Fund, Federal, and state dollars to support the provision of services within the covered jurisdictions, as well as ongoing communication and consultation with housing and non-housing service providers, public housing authorities, other local jurisdictions, and public agencies.
-In the HOME program, the City continues to maintain a productive relationship with its CHDO, Northeast Alabama CDC and the Housing Development Corporation in producing affordable housing units.
+This included the allocation of General Fund, Federal, and state dollars to support the provision of services within the covered jurisdictions and ongoing communication and consultation with housing and non-housing service providers, public housing authorities, other local jurisdictions, and public agencies.
+In the HOME program, the City maintains a productive relationship with its CHDO, Northeast Alabama CDC, and the Housing Development Corporation in producing affordable housing units.

-Additionally, the City used general fund funding which is outsourced and managed by the Community Foundation of Northeast Alabama; resulting in additional leveraged support
+Additionally, the City used general fund funding, which is outsourced and managed by the Community Foundation of Northeast Alabama; resulting in additional leveraged support